-Time-weighted return (TWR) is a measure of investment performance that calculates the return for each time period separately and then combines these returns with equal weight, hence the name "time-weighted" as it weights each time period equally regardless of the portfolio size at each time.
+Time-weighted return (TWR) is a measure of investment performance that calculates the return for each time period separately and then combines these returns with equal weight.
 Unlike other methods, such as simple return or money-weighted return, TWR removes the influence of cash flows and assesses the performance at each time period without any bias introduced by the timing or size of cash inflows or outflows.

 Time-Weighted Return Formula

 First step is to input your start date and initial investment value.
 This is the date and the amount when you started investing.